Peter Young & Peter Levett, Landscape Design, City of Salisbury

 Initial installation of the infiltration sumps was undertaken by existing contractors for kerb and gutter replacement.
-Training was required for the contract or to understand the differing method of installing the TREENET Inlet and infiltration sumps.
+The training was required for the contract to understand the differing method of installing the TREENET Inlet and infiltration sumps.
 Continued implementation of these infiltration sumps relies upon effective monitoring and asset take-up by Council maintenance staff.

 (Pore Space cum)